RasaHQ/rasa/README.md

     git tag 1.2.0 -m "next release"
     git push origin 1.2.0
     ```
-    GitHub will build this tag and push a package to [pypi](https://pypi.python.org/pypi/rasa)
+    GitHub will build this tag and publish the build artifacts.
 6. **If this is a minor release**, a new release branch should be created pointing to the same commit as the tag to allow for future patch releases, e.g.
     ```bash
     git checkout -b 1.2.x